 Ken has nearly 40 years of experience in all areas of labor and employment law and acts as primary counsel for many companies throughout the United States in a wide range of industries, including financial services, biotechnology, high technology, healthcare, consulting services, manufacturing, retail and hospitality services.
 His clients also include venture and private equity institutions, as well as related portfolio entities.

 Ken regularly acts as lead trial counsel in defending employers in discrimination, harassment, retaliation, wage-hour and overtime, wrongful discharge, whistleblowing and other employment related lawsuits, as well as in litigating non-competition, non-solicitation and confidentiality disputes.
 He has been lead counsel in multiple class action lawsuits involving claims for overtime and other statutory compensation, as well as the federal plant closing (WARN) law.
+Among other significant matters, he recently and successfully defended a company in the first in the United States class gender compensation case brought by OFCCP and the Solicitor’s office of Department of Labor.
 He also has extensive experience in traditional labor-management relations, including union organizing drives, collective bargaining negotiations, grievance and arbitration cases, and matters before the National Labor Relations Board.

 Ken also has served as an Arbitrator in connection with employment related disputes.